lazamar/lazamar.github.io/_posts/2015-10-01-closures-private-variables-and-methods-in-javascript.md

       return balance;
     },
     withdraw: function(amount){
-      // Check if we have enought money to withdraw all that. if(amount <= balance){
+      // Check if we have enough money to withdraw all that. if(amount <= balance){
         balance -= amount;
         return true;